ufidon/eth/labs/lab00/README.md

 **In this lab, we will build our own penetration test environment using Kali Linux and Windows server 2019**

 * Install  [VirtualBox](https://www.virtualbox.org/) on your own PC or laptop.
 The physical computer you use is called a "Host".
 The virtual machines that run on it are called "Guests".
+* Create a NAT network and attach all VMs to it.
 * Create a virtual machine for Kali Linux
 * Create a virtual machine for Windows server 2019